RedisTimeSeries/RedisTimeSeries/docs/commands/ts.create.md

 Optional args:

-- `RETENTION` _retentionPeriod_ - Maximum age for samples compared to last event time (in milliseconds)
+- `RETENTION` _retentionPeriod_ - Maximum age for samples compared to last event time (in milliseconds).

    When set to 0, the series is not trimmed.